 - Be mindful of time zones.
 For example, since our workers are in America, they’re more likely to be available during American business hours than offshore teams would be, which is important to our clients.

 - Stellar communication.
 When it comes to remote work, it’s more important than ever.
 Working from home can be a way to accomplish even more, not less, with strong communication.
+(This can be even more important when your business participates in job sharing.)

 For more, see our article on Seven Traits You Need to Work From Home.